0-complexity/openvcloud/docs/Installation/Installation.md

 @TODO

-<a id="js9-container"></a>
+<a id="man-container"></a>
-## Create and start the JumpScale 9 Docker container
+## Using the management image for the installer script

-Setting up an OpenvCloud environment requires a JumpScale 9 Docker container on the first controller node.
+To have all the necessary requirements to use the installer to setup the cluster, you can use the management docker image.

-The image for this Docker image is available on Docker Hub: https://hub.docker.com/r/openvcloud/js9/.
+The Docker image is available on Docker Hub: https://hub.docker.com/r/openvcloud/management/.

 Install Docker on the first controller node:
 ```bash